box/mojito/docs/_docs/guides/013-branching.md

  `bye` will then be linked to the `master` branch regardless if the `feature1` branch is deleted or still open.

-As a side effect, the strings won't show up anymore in the branch they are originating from in the [dashboard](#branch-dashboard).
-This might be confusing at first, but ideally branches should be short lived to avoid performance degradation as they will be processed each time the `push`command is ran.
-They should be deleted after they are merged or after a time of inactivity.

 Note that the primary branch doesn't show in the branch dashboard since it is not meant to be a temporary branch.
 The name of the primary branch could be made configurable later but at the moment it must be `master`.